 PEO3: CTIS graduates will value the importance of continuous learning and improvement of their knowledge and applied skills through active engagement in professional activities and trainings in order to assess and evaluate emerging information systems technologies and trends.

-(CTIS: Bilkent University, Computer Technology and Information Systems)
+(CTIS: Bilkent University, Information Systems and Technologies)

 In light of the mission statement and program educational objectives (PEO) given above, the graduates of the program will have the following abilities:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.

 - Communicate effectively in a variety of professional contexts.